cryologger/glacier-velocity-tracker/README.md

 Reliance on expensive and proprietary commercial data acquisition and telemetry systems can present a barrier to monitoring remote polar environments.
 The development of low-cost, open-source instrumentation can greatly reduce the cost of research in remote locations, improve the spatiotemporal resolution of collected data, and provide new ways to observe and monitor the cryosphere.

 The [Cryologger Glacier Velocity Tracker (GVT)](https://github.com/cryologger/glacier-velocity-tracker) is a novel [Cryologger](https://github.com/cryologger) design configuration intended to collect high temporal resolution velocity measurements to assess glacier dynamics on daily timescales in the Canadian Arctic.
-The system is based on the Arduino electronics platform, and harnesses the u-blox ZED-F9P multi-frequency Global Navigation Satellite System (GNSS) receiver.
+The system is based on the Arduino electronics platform and harnesses the u-blox ZED-F9P multi-frequency Global Navigation Satellite System (GNSS) receiver.

 ## 2.0 Methods

 ### 2.1 Design
 The Cryologger GVT is based on the open-source Arduino platform (www.arduino.cc).
 Code is written using the Arduino Integrated Development Environment (IDE) and benefits from the availability of community-generated libraries.

-The design of the Cryologger GVT takes into consideration several key principles, including cost effectiveness, power efficiency, modularity, ruggedness, and ease of use.
+The design of the Cryologger GVT takes into consideration several key principles, including cost-effectiveness, power efficiency, modularity, ruggedness, and ease of use.
 It is comprised of off-the-shelf components that do not require specialized tools or training, making it accessible to researchers, citizen scientists, and hobbyists alike.
 These selected components are also resistant to harsh environmental conditions, ensuring year-round continuous cold-weather operation.

 #### 2.1.1 Bill of materials